SCPFBluesky/Bloop-s-GunSystemV2/README.md

 - Customizable Settings found in the module ("GunConfig").
 - Team-based kill restrictions via a "Priority" System.
 - Also has a custom drop system which is cool i think.
+- Powered by Flux V3

 ---
-In ``ReplicatedStorage.FirearmShared`` there is a module called "GunConfig" this defines all the customizable options you can configure in the gun system
+In ``ReplicatedStorage.Shared.Data` there is a module called "GunConfig" this defines all the customizable options you can configure in the gun system

 ## ⚙️ So what are all the Options?